kleinerman/dobie/docs/backend_docker_deployment.rst

   $ ./db_create_drop.sh -r 172.18.0.2

 Running Dobie backend on Docker
 -----------------------------------

 In this step, we are going to set up the backend process.

+Before building the image, you must download the Dockerfile and put it on a directory:

 Use the Dockerfile (located on this repository) to build the Python container for the backend server.
 Put the Dockerfile on a directory and run the following command in the same directory: